Florentine–Milanese Wars: Background

+Prelude

 War was inevitable, but neither side wanted to be seen to be the aggressor, lest the still uncommitted cities throw in their lot with the other side.
 At the same time, tensions mounted with Florence's neighbour, Siena, worried by the large mercenary army being assembled on its frontier, despite patently disingenuous Florentine denials that they had anything to do with it; constant skirmishes and frictions with Siena ensued, moving the latter into the Visconti camp, until, on 22 September 1389, Siena concluded a ten-year alliance with Milan.
 At the same time, Florence and Bologna tried to secure a nonaggression treaty with Gian Galeazzo; through the mediation of Pietro Gambacorta, lord of Pisa, an agreement was reached on 9 October 1389, demarcating the Milanese from the Florentine zones of influence in Italy, but it merely delayed the inevitable drift to war.
 Already on the very next day, Florence, Bologna, Pisa, Lucca, and Perugia signed a defensive alliance directed against Visconti expansionism in Tuscany.
 Shortly after Visconti expelled all Florentine and Bolognese citizens from Milan, and a Visconti plot to overthrow the government of Bologna was discovered.

 First War (1390–1392)

 During the first war the Florentines, employing the mercenary commander John Hawkwood, managed to recover Padua and secure the defection of Ferrara, but their offensive against Milan failed and only the skill of Hawkwood managed to extricate the exposed Florentine army from disaster.
-With both sides exhausted, a peace was concluded on 20 January 1392 that essentially confirmed the status quo ante, with the exception of Paduan independence;
+With both sides exhausted, a peace was concluded on 20 January 1392 that essentially confirmed the status quo ante, with the exception of Paduan independence.

-In the aftermath of the war, Florence managed to establish an extensive anti-Visconti alliance in the League of Bologna, while Visconti sought French support by marrying his daughter Valentina Visconti to Louis I, Duke of Orléans, and conceded French claims to Genoa and Savona.
-He also engaged in a major reorganization and centralization of the Milanese state, and gained for himself Imperial recognition by Wenceslaus of Luxembourg as Duke of Milan, followed by the countships of Pavia and Angera.
+After the war, Florence managed to establish an extensive anti-Visconti alliance in the League of Bologna, while Visconti sought French support by marrying his daughter Valentina Visconti to Louis I, Duke of Orléans, and conceded French claims to Genoa and Savona.
+He also engaged in a reorganization and centralization of the Milanese state, and gained for himself Imperial recognition by Wenceslaus of Luxembourg as Duke of Milan, followed by the countships of Pavia and Angera.